ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/data-science-ethics.md

 * Did the user (data subject) give permission for data capture and usage?
 * Did the user understand the purpose for which that data was captured?
-* Did the user understand the potential risks from their participation?
+* Did the user understand the potential risks of their participation?

 **3\.
 Intellectual property**